badd-labs/badd-labs/labs/A2/README.md

 1. For exercise 1/2/3/4/5, submit the screenshot that runs the crawler code on your computer.
     - If there are too many results that cannot fit into a single screen, you can randomly choose two screens and do two screenshots.
 2. For exercise 2/4/5, submit your modified Solidity file and the screenshot that runs the code on your computer.
 The Solidity program need to be stored in a `.sol` file in plaintext format.

+FAQ
+---

+- Question: In Exercise 3, how to "select an account, say `Alice `?"
+    - Answer: Remix provides a list of accounts with ether balance.
+You can choose a *fixed* account, say the second account in the account list, to be `Alice`.
+You should do this before you send a transaction to externall call a function in a deployed smart contract.
+- Question: In Exercise 4, how does "Fail" look like?
+    - Answer: "Fail"/"Success" mean that Account $X$'s attempt to withdraw $y$ Ether fails/succeeds.
+A failed withdrawal by EOA $X$ should not increase his account balance at all.
+- Question: How does "constructor" work in Exercise 4?
+    - Answer: A SC's contructor is invoked when the SC is to be deployed.
+If your constructor has parameters, you can configure the constructor parameter next to the "Deploy" button in Remix.